Conducting Our Business Ethically

 - Incent the behavior of executive officers to create stockholder value.

-To accomplish these goals, we also benchmark compensation compared to industry peers.
-The incentive-based system factors in individual performance, competitive market data and overall performance of the company.
-Incentive compensation is also comprised of both short-term and long-term incentives to help assure the company’s success into the future.
-More information about compensation can be found in the 2010 Proxy.
+In order to accomplish these goals and remain competitive within the industry, we also benchmark compensation compared to peer companies.
+Our incentive-based system factors in individual performance, competitive market data and overall performance of the company.
+To help attract and maintain top talent and propel the company’s success into the future, Hormel Foods also provides executives with the opportunity to receive short- and long-term incentives.
+More information about compensation can be found in the 2011 Proxy Statement.